0000mz/do/README.md

 of artifacts.`

 ### Roadmap
-- Import and build external dependencies that are configured with CMake, Make and Configure Make.
+- [ ] Import and build external dependencies that are configured with CMake, Make and Configure Make.
-- Create test runner.
+- [ ] Create test runner.
+- [x] Compile commands generation.